 If a homeowner does not have much equity in their home, debt consolidation is more difficult to obtain, and will usually be at a higher interest rate.
 If the homeowner is in a precarious financial situation and cannot make the monthly payment on the debt consolidation mortgage, it makes little sense to consolidate.
 If the outstanding debts are already at a low interest rate, and are short term, consolidation may actually cost the homeowner more money.

-At First Foundation, we have a great deal of experience in obtaining debt consolidation mortgages for our customers.
+At First Foundation, we have a great deal of experience in structuring debt consolidation mortgages for our customers.
 We will be happy to review your current financial situation to determine if a debt consolidation mortgage is right for you.

-Related Terms:
+Related Terms

-Related Links:
+Related Links

 If you are interested in learning more about debt consolidation, please feel free to contact us today!